shoui520/shoui520.github.io/docs/resources.md

 ### Browser Extensions
 - [Yomichan](https://foosoft.net/projects/yomichan/)
-*Android users can use this on Firefox.*
+*Android users can use this on Kiwi Browser.*
 - [Clipboard Inserter](https://github.com/kmltml/clipboard-inserter)
 - [Language Learning with Netflix](https://languagelearningwithnetflix.com/)
 *Not Japanese related but still a must:*